Veterinary Medicine for Translators – a thorough introduction in 3 parts

 In the translation business, as in many other professional fields, specialization offers you the opportunity to expand your knowledge and improve your skills to a great extent, which entails greater possibilities of finding work and maximizing your income.

 Now, how can a professional translator specialize in Veterinary translation?
 Well, one very good way is to become a Veterinary Surgeon and work as such for a number of years, but then again, that might take a little bit too long.
-Not too worry, I have done that bit for you!
+Not to worry, Iolanda has done that bit for you!

 The next best thing is to acquire some basic veterinary knowledge and build it up from there.
-And this is where I can help.
+And this is where the videos can help.

-This course is designed as a three-session course in order to offer a thorough introduction to Veterinary Science for translators.
+This course is designed as a three-session video recording in order to offer a thorough introduction to Veterinary Science for translators.
 The course will teach you some notions of Anatomy, Physiology, Animal Behaviour, Surgery, Animal Husbandry and more.

 We will also provide links to further reading and online resources that will help you keep moving forward in the fascinating world of veterinary medicine.